rapidsai/dependency-file-generator/README.md

     output: [conda, requirements] # which dependency file types to generate. required, can be "conda", "requirements", "none" or a list of non-"none" values
     conda_dir: conda/environments # where to put conda environment.yaml files. optional, defaults to "conda/environments"
     requirements_dir: python/cudf # where to put requirements.txt files. optional, but recommended. defaults to "python"
-    matrix: # contains an arbitrary set of key/value pairs to determine which dependency files that should be generated.
+    matrix: # (optional) contains an arbitrary set of key/value pairs to determine which dependency files that should be generated.
 These values are included in the output filename.
       cuda: ["11.5", "11.6"] # which CUDA version variant files to generate.
       arch: [x86_64] # which architecture version variant files to generate.
 This value should be the result of running the `arch` command on a given machine.
     includes: # a list of keys from the `dependencies` section which should be included in the generated files